NitishGuptaGit/Offensive-Violent-Filter/README.md

 # Offensive-Violent-Filter
-I have developed this filter using Random Forest Classifier Techniques
+Our Team of 4 people including me have developed this filter using Random Forest Classifier Techniques